Any change in your enrollment status for a given semester may result in a reduction or cancellation of your financial assistance.

 If you are not enrolled at least full time on the census date for the semester (12th day of classes for fall and spring), your cost of attendance will be reduced and prorated based on your actual enrollment.
 Such a reduction may result in your becoming ineligible for financial aid that you have already received.
 As a result, you will be required, as set forth by federal regulations, to repay the aid for which you are no longer eligible.

-Also, the retaking of previously passed coursework for the second or subsequent time cannot be considered for aid eligibility.
+All undergraduate, graduate, and professional students are subject to repeated coursework rules.
+The retaking of previously passed coursework for the second or subsequent time cannot be considered for aid eligibility.
 If you are enrolled in such hours on the census day (12th day of classes during the fall or spring semester), your aid-eligible enrollment will be reduced accordingly.
 You may be required to repay any aid that you received for such courses.

 Example 1: If a student is enrolled in 12 credit hours as an undergraduate for the fall term, their budget is $11,891.
 If that student drops down to 6 credit hours before the first adjustment, their budget will get reduced to $9,347, which will, in turn, adjust the student’s awards to fit that budget.